heketi/heketi/tests/functional/small/README.md

 ## Setup

-* Go to `tests/functional/small/vagrant` and type:
+* Go to `tests/functional/small/vagrant`
-    * If using VirtualBox
+* If using VirtualBox type:

 ```
 $ vagrant up
 ```

-    * If using Libvirt
+* If using Libvirt type:

 ```
 $ vagrant up --provider=libvirt